geneontology/geneontology.github.io/_docs/ontology-relations.md

 + B is *part of* C
 + we can infer that A is *part of* C

-The formal mathematical / logical representation of the inference made in the graph above would be:
+The formal mathematical / logical representation of the inference made in the graph above is:

-is a &#9702 part of → part of
+*is a* ∘ → *part of*

 ## GO Basics
 Nodes in the GO graph can have any number and type of relationships to other nodes.
 Like hierarchies—for example, a family tree or a taxonomy of species—a node may have connections to more than one child (more specific) node, but unlike them, it can also have more than one parent (broader) node, and different relations to its different parents; for example, a node may have a part of relationship to one node, and an is a relationship to another.
 The following diagram illustrates this point:

 ![part-of](/assets/diag-dag-example.gif)

-    mitochondrion has two parents: it is an organelle and it is part of the cytoplasm;
++ mitochondrion has two parents: it is an organelle and it is part of the cytoplasm;
-    organelle has two children: mitochondrion is an organelle, and organelle membrane is part of organelle
++ organelle has two children: mitochondrion is an organelle, and organelle membrane is part of organelle

 ## The is a relation
 The is a relation forms the basic structure of GO.
-If we say A is a B, we mean that node A is a subtype of node B. For example, mitotic cell cycle is a cell cycle, or lyase activity is a catalytic activity.
+If we say A *is a* B, we mean that node A is a subtype of node B. For example, mitotic cell cycle *is a* cell cycle, or lyase activity *is a* catalytic activity.

 It should be noted that is a does not mean *is an instance of*.
 An *instance*, ontologically speaking, is a specific example of something; e.g. a cat is a mammal, but Garfield is an instance of a cat, rather than a subtype of cat.
 GO, like most ontologies, does not use instances, and the terms in GO represent a class of entities or phenomena, rather than specific manifestations thereof.
 However, if we know that cat is a mammal, we can say that every instance of cat is a mammal.